clementvtrd/boilerplate-hexagonal/README.md

 ## Start development

-Simply run `task` in a terminal (or `task dev`).
+Simply run `task` in a terminal (or `task up`).
 Once the command is done, you can open your browser on the following URLs:

 - [Frontend](https://app.localhost)
 - [Symfony API](https://api.app.localhost)